equal8888/JSONtool/readme.md

-# Testing Pythonflask with a custom website
+# Pythonflask with a custom website for RasperryPi

+the entire website is loaded withing 73 - 129ms

-Just a small playground to try stuff
+it's a good playground to try stuff 😊👌

 ### Installation